 Tank, teaching volunteer

 Shawn Stinson, AKA Tank, helps instruct our Beginner Leopard group, concentrating on drum parts as well as serving as a conductor.
-Tank has participated in our Leopards Lite group, our Middle School Ensemble, our World Drumming Friday group, and is currently in our Advanced performing group.
+Tank has participated in our Leopards Lite group, our Middle School Ensemble, our World Drumming Friday group, and is currently in our Steel Leopards.
+Tank is a member of our small ensemble, Scene 7, where serves as one of the arrangers in addition to performing.

-Tank attended Lincoln Performing Arts Elementary School and is currently a 6th grader at Western Middle School for the Arts, where his major is band and his minor is choir.
+Tank attended Lincoln Performing Arts Elementary School and is currently an 8th grader at Western Middle School for the Arts, where his major is band and his minor is choir.
 Tank is also an active musician at his church, Second Baptist Church of Fairfield, where he plays drum set, organ, and piano in the church band.

 Outside of music, Tank enjoys cooking, baking, and spending time with his family of 10.